-Column 1 Primary Mode Column 2 Project Type CONTINUED Column 3 Improvements Project and Project Description Column 4 Total in Millions Column 5 % of Project List Congestion Monitoring Install a CCTV camera and necessary infrastructure to improve DOT's ability to monitor and respond to real-time traffic conditions Signal Upgrades Major Intersection Improvements Major Intersection Improvements Funding for spot intersection improvements, such as turn-lane or major intersections.
-Improve traffic flow along Culver Blvd between Centinela Ave and providing left-turn lanes at key signalized intersections (including left-turn lanes at key signalized i Install ITS improvements along major corridors.
+Column 1 Primary Mode Column 2 Project Type Column 3 Improvements Project and Project Description Column 4 Total in Millions Column 5 % of Project List Congestion Monitoring Install a CCTV camera and necessary infrastructure to improve DOT's ability to monitor and respond to real-time traffic conditions Operational ITS Corridor & Signal Upgrades Install ITS improvements along major corridors.
 Install signal upgrades as part of the next evolution of ATSAC, including detector loops for traffic volume data and monitoring.
-Funding for spot intersection improvements, such as turn-lane or safety improvements, at major intersections. Ś Improve traffic flow along Culver Blvd between Centinela Ave and I-405 Freeway including providing left-turn lanes at key signalized intersections (including Inglewood Blvd); Culver Blvd between Centinela Ave and I-405 Freeway.
-Roadway & ITS bus-only lanes would be provided in the median; cycle tracks would be provided on both sides of the roadway to connect the existing bicycle \$48 15% Access Improvements to LAX On-going coordination with LAWA on airport related improvements, which may include a combination of roadway capacity enhancements, streetscape improvements, and multimodal improvements.
+Improvements Major Intersection Improvements Funding for spot intersection improvements, such as turn-lane or safety improvements, at major intersections.
+S Curver Boulevard pr Improve traffic flow along Culver Blvd between Centinela Ave and I-405 Freeway including providing left-turn lanes at key signalized intersections (including Inglewood Blvd); Culver Blvd between Centinela Ave and I-405 Freeway.
+Roadway & ITS Lincoln Blvd Bridge Enhancement Lincoln Blvd Bridge Enhancement Improve Lincoln Boulevard between Jefferson Boulevard and Fiji Way to remove the existing bottleneck by providing an additional southbound lane, transit lanes and on-street bike lanes.
+Improvements to serve all modes of travel would be implemented as follows: an additional southbound lane for vehicles would be provided (currently, Lincoln narrows from three to two travel lanes in the southbound direction just south of Fiji Way whereas three travel lanes are provided in the northbound direction); bus-only lanes would be provided in the median; cycle tracks would be provided on both sides of the roadway to connect the existing bicycle lanes to the south with the Ballona Creek bicycle path; and sidewalks would be provided on both sides of the street (the existing bridge does not provide sidewalks). \$48 15% Access Improvements to LAX [Various Locations] On-going coordination with LAWA on airport related improvements, which may include a combination of roadway capacity enhancements, streetscape improvements, and multi- modal improvements.
 Neighborhood Protection Program [Various Locations and Strategies] The objective of this Program is to discourage through-traffic from using local streets and to encourage, instead, use of the arterial street system.
 The Program will establish measures to make the primary arterial routes more attractive and local routes less attractive for through-traffic, and establish measures designed to facilitate vehicular and pedestrian egress from local streets in the adjacent neighborhoods onto the primary arterial street and highways system.

-Strategic Parking Strategies [Various Strategies] Update parking requirements to reflect mixed-use developments, support shared parking opportunities, and assess parking needs at developments adjacent to major transit stations. tion Expres ExpressPark Implement an on-street intelligent parking program that includes vehicle sensors, dynamic demand-based pricing and a real-time parking guidance system to reduce VMT, congestion and to improve flow for cars/buses. \$8 eduction Improvements & Reduced Congestion Real-Time Parking Information g Develop an on-line system for real-time parking information, including GIS database and mapping. rip R congestion Wayfinding Improve parking and wayfinding and guidance throughout commercial areas.
-3% Auto-Trip Transportation Demand Management Rideshare Toolkit The Toolkit would develop an online TDM Toolkit with information for transit users, cyclists, and pedestrians as well as ridesharing.
+Strategic Parking Strategies [Various Strategies] Update parking requirements to reflect mixed-use developments, support shared parking opportunities, and assess parking needs at developments adjacent to major transit stations. tion Parking Utilization Improvements & Reduced Congestion ExpressPark Implement an on-street intelligent parking program that includes vehicle sensors, dynamic demand-based pricing and a real-time parking guidance system to reduce VMT, congestion and to improve flow for cars/buses.
+Reducti Real-Time Parking Information Develop an on-line system for real-time parking information, including GIS database and mapping. rip R Wayfinding Improve parking and wayfinding and guidance throughout commercial areas. \$8 3% Auto-T Transportation Demand Management (TDM) Programs Rideshare Toolkit The Toolkit would develop an online TDM Toolkit with information for transit users, cyclists, and pedestrians as well as ridesharing.
 It would include incentive programs for employers, schools, and residents.
 Additionally, it would be specific to City businesses, employees, and visitors and would integrate traveler information.
 It would also include carpooling/vanpooling and alternative work schedules.
-(TDM) Programs TMOs The program would provide start-up costs for Transportation Management Organizations/ Associations (TMOs/TMAs).
+TMOs The program would provide start-up costs for Transportation Management Organizations/ Associations (TMOs/TMAs).
 It would also provide guidance and implementation of a TDM program.

-Administrative Costs Estimated at 5% of total project costs. \$16 5%
+Administrative Costs Estimated at 5% of total project costs. \$16 5% -- ------ ----